Chuniophoenix hainanensis

 Temperature and Humidity Management

-Cold Tolerance: Winter temperatures can range from 13-17°C or lower.
-Hardiness Zones: 9 to 11.
+• Cold Tolerance: Winter temperatures can range from 13-17°C or lower.
+Hardy to Zones 9-11.

 Soil and Nutrition

-• Well-draining soil composition
+• Well-draining composition

 • Rich organic matter content

-• Adequate moisture retention
+• Adequate moisture retention without waterlogging

-• Good aeration around root zone
+• Good aeration around the root zone

 Water Management